 - Vaccine hesitancy continues to fall across all States and Territories, with the lowest rates in Victoria, NSW, and SA.

 - Vaccine hesitancy has fallen most amongst those aged 18-44, as well as those aged over 65, but has remained stable amongst those aged between 45 and 64 years old.

 - Vaccine uptake has increased most amongst younger Australians aged 18 to 44.

 - Although women tended to be more hesitant than men in the past, currently there are no longer gender differences in hesitancy.

 Vaccine Hesitancy Report Card (2021), Melbourne Institute: Applied Economic & Social Research.

-These figures use data drawn from the Taking the Pulse of the Nation Survey Melbourne Institute’s survey of Australians’ attitudes and behaviours on critical, economic and social issues.
+These figures use data drawn from the Taking the Pulse of the Nation survey Melbourne Institute’s survey of Australians’ attitudes and behaviours on critical, economic and social issues.
 The survey is fielded every two weeks, and each survey wave contains responses from 1200 persons, aged 18 years and over.
 The sample is stratified by gender, age and location to be representative of the Australian population.
 The numbers report moving averages from the most recent two TTPN fortnightly waves.

 Except as permitted by the copyright law applicable to you, you may not reproduce or communicate any of the content on this website, including files downloadable from this website, without the permission of the copyright owner.